We’ve put together a list of cover letter tips, including:

 - I work well under pressure

 The above phrases don’t demonstrate how you’ve applied your skills.
-Instead, use relevant examples to display your best traits.
+If you want to highlight attention to detail, the ability to work under pressure, or similar core skills, use relevant examples to display your best traits.

-- shows the recruiter you’re passionate, committed, and ready for the next phase
+- show the recruiter you’re committed and ready for the next phase

-- demonstrates confidence and assertiveness — qualities employers value
+- demonstrate confidence and assertiveness — qualities employers value

-Also, your call to action should include your contact information so the employer doesn’t have to search for it.
+Your call to action should repeat the contact information in your cover letter’s header, so the employer doesn’t have to search for it.

-Here’s an example of how to end a cover letter with a strong call to action:
+Here’s an example cover letter ending with an excellent call to action:

 If you’d like to know more about my skills and achievements, please contact me at [email protected] or on 07412 345 678.